BebraMonkey/FLUTTERGEDDON/README.md

 - It does not inject code into games.
 - It does not steal tokens, passwords, cookies, browser data, or Steam login data.
 - It does not require Python to run release builds.
-- The macOS demo port does not change DLL files at all.

 ## Source Layout